Graduate Program (MS)

 * English competency exam requirement can be waived if you have received a previous degree in the United States or have worked in the United States for at least 5 years.

 Curriculum requirements for the Master of Science in Accountancy vary based on a student's academic background.
-In general, a student with an accounting undergraduate degree will complete 30 credit hours; a student with a non-accounting business major will complete 44 credit hours
+In general, a student with an accounting undergraduate degree will complete 30 credit hours; a student with a non-accounting business major will complete 33 and 42 credit hours.
+Before entering the program every student will meet with the Program director to determine his or her needs and create a plan for completing requirements.

 These courses are required for students who do not have an undergraduate degree in business or did not take equivalent courses at the undergraduate level.
 These courses are taken with MBA students.